EthanMeknassi/EEE4022S/README.md

 **Ethan Meknassi**

 ## Introduction
 This project was conducted as part of a thesis for the Department of Electrical Engineering at the University of Cape Town.
-For a detailed understanding of the project, please refer to the final thesis report entitled: "EEE4022S SP06 MKNETH002 Final Report"
+For a detailed understanding of the project, please refer to the final thesis report entitled: `EEE4022S SP06 MKNETH002 Final Report`

 ## Overview
 This repository contains a set of files and tools for processing radar data.
 The primary files and folders are as follows: